THE BECK GEMMOLOGICAL APPRAISAL LABORATORY

-CARAT (weight): A diamond's weight is the simplest of its characteristics to measure, and from the earliest times has been used to calculate on aspect of the value of a diamond.
+CARAT (weight): A diamond’s weight is the simplest of its characteristics to measure, and from the earliest times has been used to calculate on an aspect of the value of a diamond.
 Each carat is divided into 100 points.
-For example a quarter of a carat is 25, written as 0.25 carats/ It is easy to weigh an un-mounted diamond, but once it is in a setting, it is only possible to estimate it's weight by using special gauges and formulas.
+For example, a quarter of a carat is 25, written as 0.25 carats.
+It is easy to weigh an un-mounted diamond, but once it is in a setting, it is only possible to estimate it’s weight by using special gauges and formulas.

 PLOT OF INCLUSIONS: A plot of inclusions given as a “fingerprint” card to distinguish your diamond from all others.